egustavsson/ORFannotate/tests/test_data/README.md

 # Minimal test dataset

 This minimal dataset verifies that ORFannotate is installed and functioning correctly.
-It runs on a small, realistic subset of the genome (mitochondrial contig only) and completes in just a few seconds using minimal memory.
+It runs on a small, realistic subset of the genome and completes in just a few seconds using minimal memory.

 ## Included files